 Thinking of S/4HANA?

 S/4HANA is coming up to 5 years old and is maturing as an offering.
-SAP are pushing their customers to adopt S/4HANA as early as possible, but is it the right solution for you?
+SAP is pushing its customers to adopt S/4HANA as early as possible, but is it the right solution for you?
 Is it practical?
 Is it even possible?

 I’ve worked on several migrations and seen projects executed with varying degrees of success.
 Throughout these, a common thread has been a lack of information on what is really needed to get a specific business onto S/4HANA.